 - Providing funding to support Australian based research and information campaigns on online safety.

 On 22 January 2014, the Department of Communications released a public discussion paper seeking comment on several of the above measures.
-Submissions in response to the discussion paper were due by 7 March 2014.
+Submissions in response to the discussion paper were due by 7 March 2014 and the Government is considering feedback received.
 Further details about the consultation process are available on the Public consultation on Enhancing Online Safety for Children page.